TinyTapeout/tt-micropython-firmware/README.md

  * bidir_direction: bits set to 1 are driven by RP2040
  * bidir_byte: actual value to set (only applies to outputs)
  * mode: tt mode to set for this project

+Values unspecified in a configuration are left as-is on project enable().

 Project auto-clocking is stopped by default when a project is loaded.
 If the clock_frequency is set, then it will be setup accordingly (*after* the rp_clock_frequency has been configured if that's present).